 - Do not rub the eyes.
 Wash hands before applying makeup or putting in contact lenses.
 Never put contacts in the mouth.
 Although rare, herpes infections can be spread to the eye during the first outbreak and can cause sores on the cornea, which may result in cloudy vision, scarring, or blindness.

 - Avoid contact sports during an outbreak.

 - Do not engage in oral sex if an outbreak is present, including cold sores, genital sores, or feel an outbreak coming on, or if a partner is experiencing an outbreak.
-To further prevent transmission, use a barrier (condoms, sex dams, household plastic wrap) for oral sex.
+Using a barrier for oral sex (condoms, sex dams, household plastic wrap) may decrease the chance of transmission